Shinjita/iHVI-app/User Manual.md

 For socio-economic indicators (Population Density, Age_65+, Age_4-, Population need care, Education level, Income level) [image info]()

-3. The data input buttons are on the second row, click on each button to upload the respective environmental and socio-economic csv files. [image info]()
+3. The data input buttons are on the second row, click on each button to upload the respective environmental and socio-economic csv files. [image info]()df

 4.